OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/UWP/README.md

 # Interop REST Mail Contacts Calendar App for the Universal Windows Platform

-The Universal Windows Platform allows developers to build their apps for a wide range of devices including mobile, desktop, HoloLens, Surface Hub, and Xbox.
+The Universal Windows Platform (UWP) allows developers to build their apps for a wide range of devices including mobile, desktop, HoloLens, Surface Hub, and Xbox.
 You can learn more about the Universal Windows Platform on the [UWP Quick Start Guide](http://microsoft.github.io/UWPQuickStart/index.html#).

 Before you begin, you need to register your app with an Office 365 Developer account.
 The directions for registering are in the [README.md file in the root of this repo](../README.md).